-Rebecca Faith Bratter is a shareholder with Greenspoon Marder’s Litigation practice group.
-As a member of the firm’s Complex Litigation and Class Action Defense practice, she focuses on the defense of class actions involving non-profit debt management, for profit debt-settlement, and consumer trade practices.
-Ms. Bratter assists clients with litigation involving highly regulated industries including health care, consumer finance, debt settlement, labor and employment and securities, and defends against federal and state government investigations for hospitality, timeshare, consumer finance and other industries.
+Prior to her role as deputy managing partner, she focused her practice on the defense of class actions involving non-profit debt management, for profit debt-settlement, and consumer trade practices.
+Ms. Bratter assisted clients with litigation involving highly regulated industries including health care, consumer finance, debt settlement, labor and employment and securities, and defended against federal and state government investigations for hospitality, timeshare, consumer finance and other industries.

 In December of 2012, she started a charitable foundation called Kids Can, an organization that is based on the concept of kids ages 3-9, helping other kids and to unlock the potential in children, by empowering them to give back to the community and enrich the lives of those who are less fortunate.
 Ms. Bratter has also been involved in raising funds for the Young at Art Museum, where she also serves on the board of directors.
 Young At Art works to champion the importance of art in children’s lives, regardless of their physical, developmental or financial capabilities.
 In addition, she has worked with ArtREACH, a nationally awarded after-school art and academic enrichment program for homeless children in Broward emergency and transitional shelters.